Galena and Southern Wisconsin Railroad: Other Rolling Stock

-The Route Today
+The route today

 In 1878 the narrow gauge mainline stations in Illinois were Galena and Millbrig on the Galena River.
 Wisconsin stations were Buncombe, Benton, Cuba City, St. Rose, St. Elmo and Platteville.
 An 1877 extension ran from Phillips′ Corner, east of Platteville, to McCormick′s Corners via Grand View (Belmont).

 The old right-of-way, now abandoned, can still be seen in some places, tracing what was once a small but prosperous locally owned and operated railroad empire stretching between Galena, Illinois, and Platteville as well as Montfort, Wisconsin.
 The fate of the Platteville was reported by the Galena Gazette to have been sent to the C&NW Proviso yards after it sustained damage due to wear and tear, but the Galena locomotive's fate is unknown.

 The track ran through Millbrig, also called Bell′s Station, by the 1862 stone grist mill that served as post office and depot.
 William Bell was the miller and postmaster.
 The mill has been restored and converted into a barn located at Millbrig Hollow on West Council Hill Road.

 There is a short tunnel, still intact, near where the old Buncombe depot once stood.
 It was built and used by the G&SWRR, also the site of a spur leading uphill northwest to small station near Hazel Green, Wisconsin.

 Only a few of the structures that served as stations and depots for the G&SWRR exist today.
 Some bridge abutments can still be found where the roadbed snaked along and across the Galena River (Illinois) (also known as the Fevre River).
 In Cuba City a caboose and a few items from the C&NW days are on display.

 The Rountree Branch Trail in Platteville follows some of the right-of-way.
 There are several concrete bridge abutments near the trail.